35 Best Things to Do in Yellowstone National Park

 7. Million Dollar Room (Hamilton Tour)

-Hiding right in plain sight, the Million Dollar Room is one of Yellowstone's least-visited and most secret tours, and it’s not for the same reasons as the Crow’s Nest mentioned above.
+Hiding right in plain sight, the Million Dollar Room is one of Yellowstone’s best-kept secrets, and it’s not for the same reasons as the Crow’s Nest mentioned above!

-In fact, touring the Million Dollar Room doesn’t require any advanced planning!
-It’s simply that so few people know about this hidden piece of Yellowstone’s history that very few even request to take this exclusive tour.
+In fact, touring the Million Dollar Room doesn’t require any advanced planning, but so few people take the tour, because so few people know about this hidden piece of Yellowstone’s history even exists!

 Read My Separate Post: Million Dollar Room (Hamilton Tour)